Late Winter and Early Spring Landscaping Tips

 Although some gardeners prefer to wait until weeds emerge to treat them, others swear by pre-emergent weed treatments.
 Although mulch and landscape fabric can help protect your flower beds from weed invasions, herbicides are typically the solution for lawns.
 Early spring is the ideal time to spray for crabgrass and other weeds that infiltrate lawns.
 Not sure when to apply the herbicides?
 A good rule of thumb is to wait until you see the first lilacs around town beginning to bloom.

 Mulch and Hardscaping

-In early spring, you’ll want to replace old, decaying mulch with brand new mulch in your flower beds or around trees and shrubs.
-As mentioned, mulch helps prevent weeds growth and keeps your landscape looking neat.
+In early spring, you’ll want to replace old, decaying mulch with brand-new mulch in your flower beds or around trees and shrubs.
+As mentioned, mulch helps prevent weed growth and keeps your landscape looking neat.
 Also, inspect your garden paths, sidewalks, and other hardscape features as salt and rough winter weather can do damage.
 Spring is the ideal time to make these repairs.
 It’s also a good time to shop for decorative stone or other hardscape materials for your late spring projects like new patio additions or decorative flower bed borders.

 McCarty Mulch & Stone features a wide selection of mulch, topsoil, and stone for landscaping and gardening needs.
 Purchase these materials in bulk or in smaller quantities for your upcoming spring landscape chores.
 McCarty Mulch & Stone offers wholesale pricing for landscapers and delivery service for our Central Indiana customers.